Research staff Concordat

 The Concordat has implications for a variety of groups: researchers, grant holders, senior managers, HR professionals, careers advisors, and funders.
 Vitae have written useful guidance notes, aimed at the different groups, explaining these.

 We launched the University of Edinburgh Code of Practice for the Management of Research Staff in 2008 and updated it in 2015.
-It provides guidance for staff on implementing a number of the Concordat principles.
+It provides guidance for staff at Edinburgh on implementing a number of the Concordat principles.

 In 2010 we conducted an internal ‘gap analysis’ of current University practices, undertaken by an HR working group, to help us assess how we are meeting the Concordat principles, and what we need to do in future to assist implementation.
 From this work we have produced an action plan, which resulted in the University being awarded the HR Excellence in Research Award.

 In 2012, 2014 and 2016 this action plan was reviewed, progress recorded and updated action plans produced.